simonepri/sudoku-solver/readme.md

 ### Sequential Backtracking
-The sequential algorithm, that can be found in [`src/main/java/sudoku/SequentialSolver.java`][source:sequential], is implemented as an iterative DFS and can be summarized by the following pseudo-code.
+The sequential algorithm, that can be found in [`src/main/java/sudoku/SequentialSolver.java`][source:sequential], is implemented iteratively and can be summarized by the following pseudo-code.

 ```python
 def sequential_solutions_counter(board):